r-spatial/rgee/README.md

   map(createTimeBand)
 ```

-Compute a best-fit line over the series of values at each pixel,
-visualizing the y-intercept in green, and positive/negative slopes in red/blue respectively.
+Compute a linear fit over the series of values at each pixel, visualizing the y-intercept in green, and positive/negative slopes as red/blue.

 ``` r
 col_reduce <- collection$reduce(ee$Reducer$linearFit())